modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 ![IMAGE](images/1-6-1/preview-mesh-edges.png)

 It is extremely important to pay attention to the order of the indices when constructing a mesh face.
-The face will be constructed by connecting the vertices listed in order, so the quad face Q{0,1,2,3} and Q{1,0,2,3} are very different, despite using the same four vertices.
+The face will be constructed by connecting the vertices listed in order, so the quad faces Q{0,1,2,3} and Q{1,0,2,3} are very different, despite using the same four vertices.
 Incorrect vertex ordering can lead to problems such as holes, non-manifold mesh geometry, or non-orientable surfaces.
+Such mesh geometry is usually not correctly rendered, and not able to be 3D printed.
 These issues are discussed in more detail in the **Understanding Topology** section.

 ![IMAGE](images/1-6-1/08_bowtie.png)
 >1.
 A quad face with indices 0,1,2,3